sassoftware/sas-container-recipes/addons/access-hadoop/README.md

 To create an image that includes the Hadoop configuration and JAR files:

-Collect the files and copy them to the /hadoop directory.
+Collect the files and copy them to the hadoop directory.
 Here is an example:

 ```
 ${PWD}/hadoop/config